QiLi111/tus-rec-challenge_baseline/README.md

 Acquisition devices and config: The 2D US images were acquired using an Ultrasonix machine (BK, Europe) with a curvilinear probe (4DC7-3/40).
 The associated position information of each frame was recorded by an optical tracker (NDI Polaris Vicra, Northern Digital Inc., Canada).
 The acquired US frames were recorded at 20 fps, with an image size of 480×640, without speckle reduction.
 The frequency was set at 6MHz with a dynamic range of 83 dB, an overall gain of 48% and a depth of 9 cm.

 Scanning protocol: Both left and right forearms of volunteers were scanned.
-For each forearm, the US probe moves in three different trajectories (straight line shape, "C" shape, and "S" shape), in a distal-to-proximal direction followed by a proximal-to-distal direction, with the US plane perpendicular of and parallel to the scanning direction.
+For each forearm, the US probe moves in three different trajectories (straight line shape, "C" shape, and "S" shape), in a distal-to-proximal direction followed by a proximal-to-distal direction, with the US plane perpendicular of and parallel to the scanning direction, as illustrated in the figure below.
 The train dataset contains 1200 scans in total, 24 scans associated with each subject.

 ![image info](img/scan_traj.png)